sftpplus/sftpplus-docs/docs/configuration-events/openpgp.rst

 be recovered.

 SFTPPlus provides support for asymmetric encryption using a dedicated event handler which can automatically encrypt or decrypt files from one or multiple partners.

+The event handler can also sign and verify signature of PGP files.

 Configuration options